telerik/kendo-ui-core/docs/web/combobox/overview.md

 # ComboBox Overview

-[Kendo UI ComboBox widget](http://demos.telerik.com/kendo-ui/combobox/index) displays a list of values and allows single selection from that list.
+The [Kendo UI ComboBox widget](http://demos.telerik.com/kendo-ui/combobox/index) displays a list of values and allows single selection from that list.
 You are able to enter custom values by using a keyboard input.
 If you want to restrict the user input, you can use [Kendo UI DropDownList widget](http://demos.telerik.com/kendo-ui/dropdownlist/index).
 The ComboBox represents a richer version of the `<select>` element and provides support for local and remote data binding, item templates, and configurable options for controlling the list behavior.

 ## Getting Started

 ### Initialize the ComboBox

 The Kendo UI ComboBox widget can be initialized in three ways:

 1. By using the `<option>` tag of an existing `<select>` element with defined data items.
 2. By binding the widget to a local data array and using the `<input>` element.